 \section{Introduction}

-Applications of fractional calculus are vast.
-In hydrodynamics, fractional mass conservation, which is studied in \cite{Wheatcraft}, uses the advantage of fractional Taylor series \cite{Li} in differentiation.
-The use of fractional calculus for groundwater flow engineering is one of the most widely studied branches in fractional calculus.
-For instance, some analytical solutions of time-fractional Thiem and Theis groundwater flow equation are derived in \cite{Atangana}, and fractional advection-dispersion models that are applicable to different soil types and conditions are studied in \cite{Bingqing}.
-For continuum studies, some general fractional constitutive mass flux density vectors are studied in \cite{Mirza}, which employ standard techniques like Laplace, sine-Fourier, and cosine-Fourier transforms.
-In \cite{Mesgarani}, fractional advection-dispersion models are studied numerically, that uses Caputo derivatives for the approximate solution \cite{Caputo}.
-In heat transfer and diffusion, time-space fractional diffusion equation models are studied in \cite{Atangana2, Lin, Mahor}.
-Another area of the application of fractional calculus is structural engineering.
-For instance, one of the recent studies investigates the usage of fractional calculus for damping and hybrid base isolation system \cite{HLi}.
-Other applications are also present in the literature, for example for PID controllers \cite{Verma}, acoustic waves in complex media \cite{Qu, Jleli, Hodaei}, fractional wave equation \cite{Li}, fractional epidemic model \cite{Saratha}, disease transmission model \cite{Yusuf}, prey-predator model \cite{Abbagari} and financial systems with time delay \cite{Perc2020}.
+Fractional calculus has been attracting an increasing attention due its vast applications.
+In hydrodynamics, fractional mass conservation~\cite{wheatcraft2008fractional} uses the advantage of fractional Taylor series~\cite{li2021mass} in differentiation.
+Groundwater flow engineering is one of the most widely studied applications of fractional calculus.
+For instance, some analytical solutions of time-fractional Thiem and Theis groundwater flow equations are derived in~\cite{atangana2013use}, and fractional advection-dispersion models that are applicable to different soil types and conditions are studied in~\cite{lu2020quantifying}.
+For continuum studies, some general fractional constitutive mass flux density vectors are studied in~\cite{mirza2021analytical}, which employ standard techniques like Laplace, sine-Fourier, and cosine-Fourier transforms.
+In~\cite{mesgarani2021numerical}, fractional advection-dispersion models are studied numerically, that uses Caputo derivatives for the approximate solution~\cite{caputo1967linear}.
+In heat transfer and diffusion, time-space fractional diffusion equation models are studied in~\cite{atangana2016new,lin2021irk,mahor2021analytical}.
+Another application area of fractional calculus is structural engineering.
+One of the recent studies investigates the usage of fractional calculus for damping and hybrid base isolation system~\cite{li2020fractional}.
+Other applications are also present in the literature, for example for PID controllers~\cite{verma2021water}, acoustic waves in complex media~\cite{qu2020homotopy,jleli2020solution,hodaei2020transient}, wave equation~\cite{li2021mass,khan2019analytical}, nonlinear Hilfer fractional stochastic differential systems~\cite{sathiyaraj2019ulam}, epidemic models~\cite{baba2019existence,qureshi2019fractional,saratha2021analysis}, disease transmission model~\cite{yusuf2021mathematical}, prey-predator model~\cite{abbagari2021analytical}, quantum Stirling~\cite{aydiner2021space} and Szilard~\cite{aydiner2021quantum} heat engines, and financial systems with time delay~\cite{wang2020chaos}.